LuckyLuke00/fallout-inspired-ue5-interaction-quest-system/README.md

-# Fallout-Inspired Interaction and Quest System in Unreal Engine 5
+# Fallout-Inspired Interaction and Quest System

 This project recreates the intuitive interaction system from Fallout 4 using Unreal Engine 5, C++, and Blueprints.
 It was developed as a graduation thesis project, mirroring the immersive experience of Fallout 4's interactions and quests.